hipe/tmx/brazen/doc/issues/093-what-is-the-deal-with-expression-agents.md

 + `human_escape` - legacy. "smart quotes" as described in `val`. basically use quotes IFF necessary (né smart_quotes).
+          (now this is done manually where it is needed. tracked with [#ze-040.1]

 + `ick` - render an invalid value (for your business definition of invalid).
           `x` is any value. distant ancestor of [#ba-019] the `strange`